 NewSchool offers many scholarships ranging from architecture scholarships to construction management and design scholarships.
 Please review the eligibility criteria for the scholarships below, as well as the specific application requirements.

 Please note that for all scholarship funds, your award is contingent upon receipt of your enrollment deposit which is due four weeks prior to your start date.
 If your start date is within 4 weeks, a deposit is required within 48 hours of accepting your offer of admissions.
-For more information about application deadlines, contact an Enrollment Specialist.
+For more information about deadlines and application requirements, contact an Enrollment Specialist.

 - NewSchool Fellows Award